med-reda-nk/M_eco/Documentation/interface.rst

 Overview
 ========

-M-eco is a comprehensive web-based interface for analyzing and forecasting Moroccan economic indicators.
-Built with Streamlit, it provides an intuitive platform for exploring historical economic data and generating future predictions using advanced machine learning models.

 The application supports multiple economic indicators including foreign direct investment (FDI), inflation rates, unemployment statistics, commodity prices, and various socio-economic metrics specific to Morocco's economy.

 Features